amitgaur093/imt/README.md

 # "/apiservice/login.php" -> Register user using post method.
 Required parameter "register" and user deatils.
 # "/apiservice/getturfdata.php" -> Fetch turf details using get method.
 Required parameter "getdata and serachDate".
 # "/apiservice/getturfdata.php" -> Book turf using get method.
 Required parameter "book, slot and bookDate".
+# Currently slots for every turf have to be entered manually in database.
+This can be automated as per requirement.